Homemade Hummus; it’s worth the extra effort!

 Back in the day, when I was running my own catering business I often had requests for vegetarian appetizers so I worked on developing a collection of really good offerings for my clients.
 Hummus and Baba Ganoush are common vegetarian appetizers, but honestly they are often not made very well, and on the boring side.

-This Creamy Hummus starts with dried chick peas, and while I normally would say feel free to use canned, for this recipe, you really shouldn’t.
-The consistency of the Chickpeas that come in the cans, is different, and it affects the taste and the texture of the Hummus.
+This homemade version of Creamy Hummus starts with dried chick peas, and while I normally would say feel free to use canned, for this recipe, you really shouldn’t.
+The consistency of the Chickpeas that come in the cans, is different, and it affects the taste, texture and colour of the Hummus.

 The extra effort is worth it, this Hummus is amazing, honestly, it’s really good!
 Luckily, now that Instant Pots are all the rage this recipe takes much less time, but it’s worth making either way.